“I have always been visually fascinated by an object’s surface...whether

 He has been a guest instructor at the Lake Forest Graduate School of Management and the Ray Vogue School of Design.

-Over twelve years ago, Roger was drawn to New Mexico
+Over fifteen years ago, Roger was drawn to New Mexico

 because of its unique mixture of cultures and the ever-